Goal-Space Planning with Subgoal Models: Introduction

 \section{Introduction}

-Planning with learned models in RL is important for sample efficiency.
-Planning provides a mechanism for the agent to simulate data, in the background during interaction, to improve value estimates.
-Dyna \citep{sutton1990integrated} is a classic example of background planning.
-On each step, the agent simulates several transitions according to its model, and updates with those transitions as if they were real experience.
-Learning and using such a model is worthwhile in vast or ever-changing environments, where the agent learns over a long time period and can benefit from re-using knowledge about the environment.
+Planning with learned models in reinforcement learning (RL) is important for sample efficiency.
+Planning provides a mechanism for the agent to generate hypothetical experience, in the background during interaction, to improve value estimates.
+This hypothetical experience provides a stand-in for the real-world; the agent can generate many experiences (transitions) in it's head (via a model) and learn from those experiences.
+Dyna \citep{sutton1991integrated} is a classic example of {\em background planning}.
+On each step, the agent generates several transitions according to its model, and updates with those transitions as if they were real experience.

-The promise of Dyna is that we can exploit the Markov structure in the RL formalism, to learn and adapt value estimates efficiently, but many open problems remain to make it more widely useful.
-These include that (1) one-step models learned in Dyna can be difficult to use for long-horizon planning, (2) learning probabilities over outcome states can be complex, especially for high-dimensional states and (3) planning itself can be computationally expensive for large state spaces.
+Background planning can be used to both adapt to the non-stationarity and exploit things that remain constant.
+In many interesting environments, like the real-world or multi-agent games, the agent will be under-parameterized and thus cannot learn or even represent a stationary optimal policy.
+The agent can overcome this limitation, however, by using a model to rapidly update its policy.
+Continually updating the model and replanning allows the agent to adapt to the current situation.
+In addition, many aspects of the environment remain stationary (e.g., fire hurts and objects fall).
+The model can capture these stationary facts about how the world works and planning can be used to reason about how the world works to produce a better policies.

-A variety of strategies have been proposed to improve long-horizon planning.
-Incorporating options as additional (macro) actions in planning is one approach.
-An \emph{option} is a policy coupled with a termination condition and initiation set \citep{sutton1999between}.
-They provide temporally-extended ways of behaving, allowing the agent to reason about outcomes further into the future.
-Incorporating options into planning is a central motivation of this paper, particularly how to do so under function approximation.
-Options for planning has largely only been tested in tabular settings \citep{sutton1999between,singh2004intrinsically,wan2021averagereward}.
-Recent work has considered mechanism for identifying and learning option policies for planning under function approximation \citep{sutton2022rewardrespecting}, but as yet did not consider issues with learning the models.
+The promise of background planning is that we can to learn and adapt value estimates efficiently, but many open problems remain to make it more widely useful.
+These include that 1) long rollouts generated by one-step models can diverge or generate invalid states, 2) learning probabilities over outcome states can be complex, especially for high-dimensional tasks and 3) planning itself can be computationally expensive for large state spaces.